2

 “….Mm.”

-That was why she felt there was nothing but to accept boarding with an unknown man for now— “Terraaa, youuu did it agaaaain, and and and here I thought it was gonnaaa to go great this tiiiiime…”
+That was why she felt there was nothing but to accept boarding with an unknown man for now– “Terraaa, youuu did it agaaaain, and—and—and here I thought it was gonnaaa to go great this tiiiiime…”

 “Wahya!”

-At some point her aunt had emptied her fourth pint, and she drunkily clung to Terra.
+At some point her aunt had emptied her fourth pint, and she drunkenly clung to Terra.
 Mora tapped Terra’s shoulders, sloppily massaged her arms and tightly hugged her belly before suddenly and forcefully lifting her breasts.

-“Wai — sto-stop, Oba-sama!
+“Wai—sto-stop, Oba-sama!
 Oji-sama, do something!”

-“Hahaha, it’s fine, she’s cute ain’t she?”
+“Hahaha, it’s fine.
+Cute, ain’t she?”

 “This isn’t the time to mess around.
 Get a grip, Oba-sama!”